 Travel expenses – If you paid for travel to hospital appointments or to meet with your lawyer, your travel costs could be included as special damages within your claim.

 Care costs – Some injuries may mean you require care at home with simple tasks such as washing or dressing.
 If costs are associated with such care, then they could form part of your claim.

 Income losses – If you had to take time off work, and did not receive your full pay, loss of income could also be included as special damages.
 If your injuries were so serious that you weren’t able to return to work, a future loss of earnings payout could also form part of your claim.

 Funeral costs – If you lost a loved one due to surgical negligence, their funeral costs could be included within operation negligence claims made by the next of kin, for example.

-Making operation negligence claims does not have to mean paying for legal assistance upfront.
+Making operation negligence or never event compensation claims does not have to mean paying for legal assistance upfront.
 If you make a No Win No Fee medical negligence or personal injury claim, you would not be expected to settle any legal fees upfront, or before your case was concluded and your compensation was paid out.

 No Win No Fee claims are documented under a Conditional Fee Agreement; a document that you would be asked to sign at the start of your case before your clinical negligence lawyer starts work.
 This would effectively promise your lawyer a small success fee upon successful completion of your medical negligence compensation claim.
 The success fee is subject to a legal cap, so you would not have to fear that a large portion of your compensation would be taken up in legal fees.
 If your medical negligence lawyer did not manage to secure you a compensation award for your claim, then you wouldn’t have to pay the success fee or cover the costs that the solicitor had incurred in pursuing your case.